-Garnett against Enterby: Is proximate causation satisfied under the harm-within-the-risk test?
+Garnett against Enterby: Is proximate causation satisfied under the satisfied under the harm-within-the-risk test?

 Assuming it's negligent to put fluid into the brake fluid reservoir if it's the wrong color and viscosity, is a car accident the kind of thing that makes it negligent to do so?
 YES (I feel pretty sure about this)